 fizzbuzz_lib package

 This module contains util functions to generate the FizzBuzz sequence.
-These functions are used by :mod:~.`fizzbuzz_cli` and fastapi_app
+These functions are used by :mod:~.`fizzbuzz_cli` and fastapi_app.

 - as_text(gen: Iterator, sep: str)[source]